-Banff is famous as a ski destinatioin.
+Banff is of course famous a ski destination.
 This small Rocky Mountain town is blessed with lots of snow during the winter months.
 But it is also a great location to run.
 There are numerous trails, quiet roads and awe-inspiring scenery.
-Banff hosts major running events each year: Melissa’s 10k and 21k, with over 4,000 entrants in the two events combined, is held in late September and sells out fast; and the Winterstart 8k in November is a fun night run with bright costumes and glow sticks.
-The new Banff Marathon is on June 23, while the Subaru Banff Triathlon is held every September.
+Banff hosts major running events each year: Melissa’s 10K and 21K is held in late September and sells out fast; the Banff Marathon in June offers runners a chance to to experience the only 42.2K race in North America that is run entirely in a National Park; and the Winterstart 8K in November is a fun night run with bright costumes and glow sticks.
+The Subaru Banff Triathlon is also held every September.
 Be prepared for a cold swim in Two Jack Lake if you compete in this one.